Eigenvalues of Brownian Motions on $\mathrm{GL}(N,\mathbb{C})$: Introduction

-All that being said, the connection between polynomial functions of matrix entries and eigenvalues of that matrix is very tenuous in the non-normal case, and so Biane's original conjecture about full convergence of the Brownian motion on $\mathrm{GL}(N,\C)$ was left open.
+The challenges presented by the gap between $\ast$-distribution and eigenvalue convergence left Biane's original conjecture about convergence of eigenvalues of Brownian motion on $\mathrm{GL}(N,\C)$ open.
 Until now.
-Our main Theorem \ref{thm.main} proves convergence of the density of eigenvalues of all invariant Brownian motions on $\mathrm{GL}(N,\C)$.
+Our main Theorem \ref{thm.main} proves convergence of the density of eigenvalues for all invariant $\mathrm{GL}(N,\C)$ processes that deserve the title ``Brownian motion''.

 To set the stage for this main result, we step back briefly to concretely describe Brownian motions on fairly general Lie groups.